dflay/NMR-DAQ/README.md

    The row-ordering of the file does not matter.

    The ADC model may be toggled between the SIS3302 or the SIS3316.
-To set the ADC model, set the "adc_id" field to either 3302 or 3316.
+To set the ADC model, set the adc_id field to either 3302 or 3316.

    To use an external clock, set the "external_clock" field to a value greater than zero; the source code will configure the ADC to use the external clock when this